shaw-wong/Malmo/CNN_by_Chong Feng/Readme.md

 CNN Mission Recognition by Chong Feng

+Tensorflow is required to run the code.
+The package of Augmentor is required for the data augmentation oprations (pip install augmentor).
+The code can be run directly.

 python code:

 	get_images.py    : Capture images from the game.
 Change the variable MISSION to change the game map.